 Life at Al Rabeeh School is exciting and vibrant.
 Like every other school, each day is different, one day you could be on a trip to the local zoo and the next you could be draped in traditional dress celebrating ‘National Day’.

 With children, teachers and members of staff from a range of countries and cultures the school is incredibly diverse, making it an interesting place to work.

-The school has between 3 and 6 classes in each Year with a network of Year Leaders, Phase Leaders, an Assistant Vice Principal, two Vice Principals and a Principal to support the development of the school and every member of staff.
+The school has between 3 and 7 classes in each Year group with a network of 5 non class based Assistant Heads each in charge of a different department in the school.
+They work alongside their department deputies who are class based to ensure each section of the school runs smoothly.
+There is a Vice Principal and a Principal to support the development of the school and every member of staff.
 The opportunity to enhance Continual Professional Development is readily available through our links with The British School Middle East Association (BSME), as is the chance of progression and promotion, in the school, for those seeking to further their career developments.
-The management are very focused on providing opportunities for distributed leadership and succession.
+The senior leaders are very focused on providing opportunities for distributed leadership and succession.

 The range of extensive Extra Curricular Activities available provides staff members with the opportunity to become actively involved in school life and have a positive impact on the many enthusiastic children.

 Out of school, many of our teachers take part in a range of activities in which to enjoy their spare time.
 Abu Dhabi has a large number of successful sports teams who regularly compete in matches against teams from around the Middle-East.
 Well organised running, cycling and swimming events for serious, well-trained athletes or for beginners to take part in for enjoyment are often available to enter.
 Yas Island’s ‘Du Arena’ attracts world class performers from all over the globe making music concerts a popular attraction to many expatriates living in Abu Dhabi.